getsentry/sentry-docs/src/wizard/apple/index.md

         options.dsn = "___PUBLIC_DSN___"
         options.debug = true // Enabled debug when first installing is always helpful

-        // Set tracesSampleRate to 1.0 to capture 100% of transactions for performance monitoring.
+        // This will capture 100% of transactions for performance monitoring.
-        // We recommend adjusting this value in production. options.tracesSampleRate = 1.0
+        // If you want to control the percentage of captured events, we recommend using `options.tracesSampleRate`. options.enableTracing = true
     }

     return true